 \subsection{Routing Conflict Reduction via Spatial-Aware Optimization}

-\underline{\textbf{$A^\star$ Offset Neighbor}}.~ Although the $A^\ast$ algorithm naturally discourages excessive bending through its bend cost heuristic, it may still introduce unnecessary bends when ports are slightly misaligned.
-Especially in tight spaces, such misalignment can trigger multiple bends, increasing insertion loss and risking routing failure, as shown in Fig.~\ref{fig:offset_neighbor}.
+\underline{\textbf{$A^\star$ Offset Neighbor}}.~ Although the $A^\ast$ algorithm discourages excessive bends via its bend-cost heuristic, it may still add unnecessary bends when ports are slightly misaligned.
+In tight spaces, such misalignment can cause multiple bends, raising insertion loss and risking routing failure (Fig.~\ref{fig:offset_neighbor}).

-To address this issue, we incorporate additional \textbf{offset neighbors} to avoid such detours under specific conditions: \emph{when the current node is close to the target node (within four times the bending radius), and the orientation differs by 180 degrees from the target node}.
-These offset neighbors are designed to correct small misalignments (less than the bending radius) between the source and target ports.
-The offset neighbor locations are computed analytically based on the predefined bending radius and grid size, ensuring that the resulting path remains smooth and physically realizable using sine-bend waveguides.
-From an algorithmic perspective, the introduction of offset neighbors simplifies port access, reduces redundant neighbor exploration caused by bending detours, and thereby improves the search efficiency.
+To address this, we add \textbf{offset neighbors} under specific conditions: \emph{when the current node is within four bending radii of the target and their orientations differ by 180 degrees}.
+These neighbors correct small misalignments (below the bend radius) between source and target ports.
+Their locations are computed analytically from the bend radius and grid size, ensuring smooth, fabricable sine-bend waveguides.
+From an algorithmic perspective, offset neighbors simplify port access, cut redundant detours, and improve search efficiency.

 \underline{\textbf{Preserved Crossing Space}}.~ A key source of routing conflict in PICs is the limited space for inserting crossings.
 Unlike VLSI vias, which can be inserted independently of other nets, photonic waveguide crossings must be placed directly on top of the crossed waveguides and require significant area, making insertion difficult in dense regions.
 As shown in Fig.~\ref{fig:crossing_space}, closely spaced waveguides may block required consecutive crossings, causing routing failure.